ismet55555/yojenkins/misc/Notes.md

 ## Ideas

+- Total log bytes indicator on monitor
+- Log size option in logs -b, --bytes

+- On creation and deletion of things have --verify flag to make sure the operation works
+        - create
+        - delete
+        - abort
+        - cancel

+- Compare passed url with server url ???

 - Add click command input validate functions: https://click.palletsprojects.com/en/7.x/options/#callbacks-for-validation

 - Store last output into a temp file like .drop.temp

-- Add option flag to search for fullpath over name of folder/job

 - Some type of stash for key-value info
     - How to plug in values?
 Pipe?

-- Item operation pass a list of items to run that function on
+- Pass list of items for any function to run

-- Make `--version` work on top level menu
+    - Example: yo-jenkins build info [ref1, ref2, ref3]
+    - Get list back

 - Input request recognition (last line in logs)

-- Generate and add link to blue ocean for build and stages
-    - Need to check the plugin
+    - NOTE: Build status will change ... maybe a way to affirm or pick?

+- Testing
-- Add pytest testing
+    - pytest
+    - need some kind of mock jenkins server
+    - create, info, build, delete
+    - folder, job, build

 - Can we find a public jenkins server to test on?
     - Use terraform to spin up an image to test?

-- Separate thread to execute function - Tested, works fine
+    - Use docker to spin up a server with pre-defined configs

+- Run the tool inside docker
+    - Not part of the tool, but part of the setup

 - Create separate configuration files:
     - credentials.conf   -> when in home place into `./yo-jenkins` directory
     - yo-jenkins-conf

-- PDF output of build results
+- HTML output of build results

 - After creation, deletion, build start, etc return job name like docker (maybe if flag is set)

+- Recursively show directories/items for specified folder
+    - Something like tree

 ## STDIN PIPE